TPCCLIB

 xOn exit, x[] will contain the solution vector

-rnormOn exit, rnorm contains the squared Euclidean norm of the residual vector, R^2.
+rnormOn exit, rnorm contains the squared Euclidean norm of the residual vector, R^2 (Sum-of-Squares).
 If NULL is given, no rnorm is calculated

 wpAn n-array of working space, wp[].
 On exit, wp[] will contain the dual solution vector. wp[i]=0.0 for all i in set p and wp[i]<=0.0 for all i in set z.
 Can be NULL, which causes this algorithm to allocate memory for it.